efthymios-tserepas/homeassistant_supervised/README.md

 - Cross-Platform Compatibility: Successfully tested on Debian, Ubuntu, Mint and Raspberry Pi OS (32-bit and 64-bit) systems.

-## Important Note

-- This script is intended for systems compatible with Home Assistant Supervised and may not work on all environments.

-Feel free to contribute, report issues, or suggest improvements.
-For more information on Home Assistant, visit [Home Assistant Official Website](https://www.home-assistant.io/).

 ## Install

 To install Home Assistant Supervised with the default settings, run the following command: